 He still kept a keen eye on Medway politics from afar, but didn’t really take an active role again, until Keevil came to him with the idea of this blog.
 So here we are.

-Updated Nov 2015: He’s now moved back to Medway, because we all know that no one ever truly leaves this place.
+In late 2015, he moved back to Medway, because we all know that no one ever truly leaves this place.